 Named a UNESCO City of Literature in 2012, Norwich has had a long relationship with books and learning.
 Pupils and teachers are welcome here.
 Norwich was also the second city of England for several centuries from the Middle Ages to the Georgian Era, when it grew wealthy on agriculture and trade.
 This prosperity is still reflected in the city’s fine architectural heritage of medieval churches, narrow streets lined with merchants houses, and imposing civic buildings.
 Today, Norwich is a very lively and walkable city, with many pedestrianised lanes lined with shops, cafes and restaurants, all converging on a large market square.

 Though NORMAC is an all-day affair, visiting delegations will still have time to explore Norwich’s many historic and modern attractions.
-In addition, some occasions on the NORMAC 2019 timetable are scheduled take place at well-known historic locations within the city, including the Anteros Arts Foundation , The Great Hospital and The Assembly House .
+In addition, some occasions on the NORMAC timetable are scheduled take place at well-known historic locations within the city—NORMAC 2019, for instance, included meetings or events at the Anteros Arts Foundation , The Great Hospital and The Assembly House .
 For more about what Norwich has to offer the visitor, see the website of Visit Norwich .

 ACCOMMODATION AND MEALS